yerayafonso/eldritch-backend/README.md

 npm run dev
 ```

-If initialised succesfully, you will see the backend is accesible at `http://localhost:3000`
+If initialised successfully, you will see the backend is accessible at `http://localhost:3000`

 ## Backend architecture

 ### Game Logic

-The backend runs a quiz loop that supports 1–4 players per match and keeps the game state on the server.
+The backend runs a quiz loop that supports 1 to 4 players per match and keeps the game state on the server.
 Each character has fixed stats (base_attack and base_sanity), and those values are used directly in the combat math so the UI and the underlying logic always match.
 Correct answers apply damage equal to base_attack, while wrong or missing answers add to a shared team damage pool derived from the monster’s attack_damage and the number of incorrect players, so both monster HP and incoming damage are scaled based on the number of players in the room.
 To keep pacing consistent between solo and multiplayer, monster HP and damage are calculated at runtime from per‑player base values and a pair of tuning constants (MONSTER_HP_ADJUSTMENT_FACTOR and MONSTER_DAMAGE_ADJUSTMENT_FACTOR), which makes it easy to adjust difficulty without changing the core rules or data model.

-### Game lifecyle and relationship to frontend
+### Game lifecycle and relationship to frontend

 1.  **Setup Phase**

 - FE: A user opens the game, and either clicks a button to create a room or to join one, the inputted data is held in react memory.
 - FE: A new screen then appears to choose a character, GET request to API to obtain list of available characters.
-Once selected a joinRoom event is emitted.
+Once selected, a joinRoom event is emitted.
 - BE: The server detects the `joinRoom` event and initialises the room object in memory and updates the users in memory as needed broadcasting everytime a `lobbyUpdated` event.
 - FE: Users are moved to the lobby.
 At some point the host clicks on a start game button emitting the `StartGame` event.
 - BE: The server detects the `startGame` event triggered by the host and loads initial data (the first monster and the questions) and hands control to the internal logic functions.

 2.  **Battle Loop**

-- BE: `startGame` (and subsquently `handleClientReady`) call the function `startNextRound.js`: increments roundNumber, sets the quiz timer, laods the question and emits to the room roundStarted with the current question.
+- BE: `startGame` (and subsequently `handleClientReady`) call the function `startNextRound.js`: increments roundNumber, sets the quiz timer, loads the question and emits to the room roundStarted with the current question.
-- FE: the users are shown the question and and mutliple choices and the coundown timer.
+- FE: the users are shown the question and and multiple choices and the countdown timer.
 Once a user submits an answer they trigger the socket event `submitAnswer`.
 - BE: The server detects `SubmitAnswer`, receives validates and saves answer.
 If all answers are received timer is ended early.
 Either way, the function `resolveRound.js` is then called.
 - BE: `resolveRound.js` triggered by the timer expiring (in `StartNextRound`) or all answers being in.
 Calculates damage, updates HPs, and emits `roundResult` to the room.
 After emitting, it sets room.waitingForHostReady = true and does not call `startNextRound` directly.
 If a monster was defeated mid-game, the next monster and question set are also loaded from the DB here before `roundResult` is emitted.
 - FE: Displays the round result screen — correct answer, HP changes, per-player results and any necessary animation.
 Once ready, the FE emits `clientReadyForNextRound`.